gohyongjing/gohyongjing/README.md

 ### Hi there! 👋 I'm Yong Jing!

-- 🔭 I’m currently working on a website that integrates a forum and quiz for online lessons as a project for school.
-- 🌱 I’m currently learning web development by following along [The Odin Project](https://www.theodinproject.com/).
+- 📚 I’m currently studying in National University of SIngapore (NUS).
+- 🌱 I'm currently taking a software engineering mod in NUS and creating a JavaFX app in a team that helps Non Profit Organisations store contact information of volunteers and elderly members. ([FriendlyLink](https://github.com/AY2223S2-CS2103T-W12-1/tp))
+- 💼 I'm currently looking for an internship for summer 2023
-- 📫 How to reach me: on [linkedin](https://www.linkedin.com/in/yong-jing-goh-948605219/)
+- 📫 How to reach me: on [linkedin](https://www.linkedin.com/in/yong-jing-goh-948605219/) or email: e0693145@u.nus.edu

 <!--
 **gohyongjing/gohyongjing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.